Skip to main content

 FeatureFlutterReact Native

-02Pixel-perfect UI consistency across iOS, Android, web, and desktopMassive npm ecosystem with thousands of production-ready libraries
+02Pixel-perfect UI consistency across iOS, Android, web, and desktopMassive npm ecosystem with thousands of battle-tested libraries

 03Rich built-in widget library reduces third-party dependenciesLarger talent pool makes hiring easier worldwide